 - Your home: there are various websites which help determine the current value of your home

 - Vehicles

 - Checking and savings accounts

 - Investments, TSP, IRA, mutual funds

 - Annuities, life insurance policies

-- Personal property: high-value jewelry, electronics, artwork, rare coins, collectibles

-- Retirement pension: To determine value, use the current amount (at retirement) of the pension you will be receiving to add to your net worth.
-If you will not complete 20 years of Service, this number will be \$0.
+- Personal property: high-value jewelry, electronics, artwork, rare coins, collectibles - Retirement pension: To determine value, use the current amount (at retirement) of the pension you will be receiving to add to your net worth.
+For military members, if you will not complete 20 years of Service, this number will be \$0.